Mimicry-Protocol/node-sdk/README.md

 - [ ] Add support for editing market name, description, or image
 - [ ] Add support for querying markets more efficiently
 - [ ] Add support for subgraph querying player earning statistics
+- [ ] Add support for ENS lookup on market names and player names